srvrco/getssl/README.md

 # The command needed to reload apache / nginx or whatever you use
 RELOAD_CMD="service apache2 reload"
-# The time period within which you want to allow renewal of a certificate - this prevents hitting some of the rate limits.
-#RENEW_ALLOW="30"

 # Define the server type.
 This can be https, ftp, ftpi, imap, imaps, pop3, pop3s, smtp,
 # smtps_deprecated, smtps, smtp_submission, xmpp, xmpps, ldaps or a port number which